Twisted Sectors in Calabi-Yau Type Fermat Polynomial Singularities and Automorphic Forms: Introduction

 \end{itemize} In the cases of Fermat cubic and quartic, we can in fact show (see Section \ref{secexamples} and Appendix \ref{secmarginalquartic}) that the Schwarzian $s_{\bold{0}}$ corresponds to the complex structure modulus $\tau$ for certain elliptic curve families.

 Let us be a little more precise.
 Consider the genus zero GW theory of the CY variety $M$.
-According to genus zero mirror symmetry \cite{Givental:1996, Lian:1997} for CY hypersurfaces in projective spaces, it is mirror to the theory of variation of Hodge structures for the Dwork family $\{Q_{a}\}_{a\in S}$ in \eqref{eqnCYB}.\footnote{The family of mirror manifolds of $M$ is in fact the quotient of the Dwork family \cite{Batyrev:1994hm}, whose associated variation of Hodge structures is however equivalent to that of the Dwork family itself.
-See \cite{Cox:1999} and \cite{Gross:2003} for nice expositions.} By Theorem \ref{thmautomorphicformintro} and the Poincar\'e residue map mentioned above, we obtain the following result. \begin{thm}[Theorem \ref{thmgenuszeroGWautomorphicform}] Consider the genus zero Gromov-Witten invariants for the Calabi-Yau $(n-1)$-fold $M$ defined by the vanishing locus of the Fermat polynomial $\sum_{i=0}^{n}x_{i}^{n+1}=0$ in $\mathbb{P}^{n}$.
-Then the $I$-function, as a generating series of certain one-point GW invariants of $M$, is a component of an automorphic form valued in $H^{*}(M)$ for the triangular group $\Gamma_{n+1,\infty,\infty}$.
+According to genus zero mirror symmetry \cite{Givental:1996, Lian:1997} for CY hypersurfaces in projective spaces, it is mirror to the theory of variation of Hodge structures for the degeneration near $a=\infty$ in the Dwork family $\{Q_{a}\}_{a\in S}$ in \eqref{eqnCYB}\footnote{The family of mirror manifolds of $M$ is in fact the quotient of the Dwork family \cite{Batyrev:1994hm}, whose associated variation of Hodge structures is however equivalent to that of the Dwork family itself.
+See \cite{Cox:1999} and \cite{Gross:2003} for nice expositions.}, and the generating series of genus zero one-point GW invariants of $M$, encoded by the Givental $I$-function, is mirror to the period integral of the CY form in the Dwork family.
+By Theorem \ref{thmautomorphicformintro} and the Poincar\'e residue map mentioned above, we obtain the following result. \begin{thm}[Theorem \ref{thmgenuszeroGWautomorphicform}] Consider the genus zero Gromov-Witten invariants for the Calabi-Yau $(n-1)$-fold $M$ defined by the vanishing locus of the Fermat polynomial $\sum_{i=0}^{n}x_{i}^{n+1}=0$ in $\mathbb{P}^{n}$.
+Then the $I$-function is a component of an automorphic form valued in $H^{*}(M)$ for the triangular group $\Gamma_{n+1,\infty,\infty}$.
 In particular, for the $n=2,3$ cases, the automorphic form is a vector-valued elliptic modular form (with possibly nontrivial multiplier systems) for certain congruence subgroup in $\mathrm{PSL}_{2}(\mathbb{Z})$. \end{thm}

-The D-module $D_{\mathbold{0}}$ that underlies the variation of Hodge structures on the primitive part of $H^{n-1}(Q_{a})$ captures not only genus zero data but also essential higher genus information \cite{Bershadsky:1993cx, Witten:1993ed, Li2011:calabi, Costello:2012cy, Yamaguchi:2004bt}.
+The $D_{\bold{0}}$ sector is equipped with a variation of Hodge structures (VHSs) by the theory of mixed Hodge structure on the vanishing cohomology.
+The Poincar\'e residue map mentioned above actually respects the VHSs, see Section \ref{secmixedHodgestructuresonvanishingcohomology}.
+This sector captures not only genus zero data but also essential higher genus information \cite{Bershadsky:1993cx, Witten:1993ed, Li2011:calabi, Costello:2012cy, Yamaguchi:2004bt}.
 We demonstrate this on the Fermat quintic case which has been regarded as the prototypical example of mirror symmetry since its birth \cite{Greene:1990Duality, Candelas:1990Calabi, Candelas:1990rm}.
 Consider the Picard-Fuchs operator for the Dwork family $\{Q_{a}\}_{a\in S}$ in \eqref{eqnCYB}